 Conclusion

 Gardening has many fun factors, and a glossary is one of them.
-It's also a fun way to mess around with your non-gardener friends.
+It’s also a fun way to mess around with your non-gardener friends.
 They will fall off the ground for sure.
-I use one of the terms with a friend, and he looks so clueless.
+I use one of the terms with a friend who looks clueless.
 So, try those glossaries with your gardener and non-gardener friends both.